StackVista/stackstate-docs/use/views.md

 ## Creating views

 {% hint style="info" %}
 By default all views are visible to everybody.
 You can star a view to add it to your personal main menu for easy access.
-For securing/hiding views please refer to the [RBAC documentation](../concepts/role_based_access_control.md).
+For securing/hiding views please refer to the [RBAC documentation](/concepts/role_based_access_control.md).
 {% endhint %}

-To create a new view, navigate to "Explore Mode" via the hamburger menu or use another view as a starting point.
-Whenever you change any of the topology filtering settings a "Save View" button will appear at the top of the screen.
+To create a new view, navigate to _"Explore Mode"_ via the hamburger menu or use another view as a starting point.
+Whenever you change any of the topology filtering settings a _"Save View"_ button will appear at the top of the screen.
 Click this button to save your current selection to a view.
-To create a new view from the current view use the dropdown menu next to the button and select "Save View As".
+To create a new view from the current view use the dropdown menu next to the button and select _"Save View As"_.

 In the dialog the following options appear: